pdgingebeard/Callboard-Documentation/docs/signup.md

 ## Email Address

 To make sure the [People](people.md) section of the project is flawless, we require verification of your email.
-There are two steps:
+There are four steps:
-* Enter your email address and create a password
+* Enter your email address
+* Create a password
 * Find the Callboard email verification
 * Verify the information

-First, select your country's flag which provides us with the international phone code.
-Then enter your mobile number, no dashes or parenthesis needed.
-When your number is entered, hit sumbit.
-If your device does not send you to
+First, enter the email you wish to use for this app.
+This email will be visible to admins and might be visable to other users.
+[See permissions](permissions.md).

+Second, create a password.
+Make this a strong password.
+A strong password consists of lowercase letters, uppercase letters, numbers, and symbols.

+Third, check the unread mail of the email you used to sign up.
+The mail might have gone to the spam folder.
+Please mark it as not spam, and use the link provided to verify your email.

+Lastly, if the link brought you to a 'Thank you, you have been verified,' return to Callboard.
+There you may either click the button, 'I've been verified', or Callboard has directed you to Phone Number Verification.
+If you used the wrong email address or accidentally deleted the verification email, you will see buttons for both of those outcomes.

 ## Phone Number